narwassco/postgis2mbtiles/README.md

 Then, you can create style file for your vector tile and enjoy it!

+## Archived
+This module has been archived to [watergis/postgis2mbtiles](https://github.com/watergis/postgis2mbtiles) package.

 ## Preparation
 This module uses [`tippecanoe`](https://github.com/mapbox/tippecanoe) to convert geojson files to mbtiles.
 Please make sure to install it before running.